How To Get Rid Of Keratosis Pilaris

 • Salicylic acid

 A key study found that 5% salicylic acid is beneficial when aiming to treat keratosis pilaris.
-As reported by the researchers, although this condition is not life-threatening or physically debilitating, it affects individuals both socially and psychologically.
-Using a cream that contains lactic acid or salicylic acid can significantly improve symptoms and your overall quality of life.
+As reported by the researchers, although this condition is not life-threatening or physically debilitating, it affects individuals socially and psychologically.
+Using a cream containing lactic acid or salicylic acid can significantly improve symptoms and overall quality of life.

-You should also apply a moisturizer when your skin feels dry, using a quality product 2-3 times a day, as well as after bathing.
+You should also apply a moisturizer when your skin feels dry, using a quality product 2-3 times a day and after bathing.

 Sources